Ethra8/english-grows-new/README.md

 Only subskills that have actually been rated participate in this calculation.

-Unrated subskills are excluded rather than being interpreted as zero performance.
+***Unrated subskills are excluded rather than being interpreted as zero performance.***

 ---

-#### Student Subskill Assessment
+### Student Subskill Assessment

 `StudentSubSkillAssessment` provides the detailed assessment information from which the overall skill assessment is calculated.

-Each principal language skill is divided into several pedagogically relevant subskills, aligned with CEFR descriptors and informed by Cambridge English assessment criteria.
+**Each principal language skill is divided into several pedagogically relevant subskills, *aligned with CEFR descriptors and informed by Cambridge English assessment criteria***.

 The current subskill structure is: